 - the authorisation of the DOL in an emergency situation.

-As these new safeguards are going to radically alter who can authorise the deprivation of liberty, it is essential that Liberty Protection Safeguards leads, advisors and senior managers understand the new legal framework and be ready for these changes to be implemented in 2020.
+As these new safeguards are going to radically alter who can authorise the deprivation of liberty, it is essential that Liberty Protection Safeguards leads, advisors and senior managers understand the new legal framework and be begin their preparation, training and strategies for these changes coming into full force in April 2022.